Living with an anxious dog can be challenging and a big worry for you. A dog vest can prove to be a positive choice to help a dog with anxiety.

 Ah yes, back to the signs of anxiety as we promised earlier in the article.

-We find that many people do not realise their dog is anxious until the level of anxiety is high, at which point it is a bit too late to switch the anxiety off.
+We find that many people do not realize their dog is anxious until the level of anxiety is high, at which point it is a bit too late to switch the anxiety off.

-The main thing to remember with an anxious dog is never to buy in to his behaviour.
+The main thing to remember with an anxious dog is never to buy into his behavior.
 Trying to soothe and calm a dog does not work.
-Pacifying behaviour from you simply reinforces the anxiety and does not teach him to cope.
+Pacifying behavior from you simply reinforces the anxiety and does not teach him to cope.

 A huge part of rehabilitating an anxious dog is correct management.
 The most enterprising thing you can do to calm an anxious dog is to remove him from the trigger.
 Put him in his crate if at home, or walk him away from his fear if you are out.
 This builds his trust in you as his protector, as you take him away from his fears.

-Over time, you can adopt training methods like Behaviour Adjustment Method [BAT].
-This is a training protocol recommending the exact behaviour management formula as outlined above as being the first positive step towards helping your anxious dog to change.
+Over time, you can adapt training methods like Behaviour Adjustment Method [BAT].
+This is a training protocol recommending the exact behavior management formula as outlined above as being the first positive step towards helping your anxious dog to change.